ecassmage/Python/AI Games/Evolution/Evolution_Redo/README.md

-THis needs the module file as well program alone won't work
+This needs the file in the module folder as well program alone won't work.